nishu-builder/resilink/SYSTEM_DESCRIPTIONS.md

 1. **Extend Models**: Add intervention, scenario, and portfolio models to the backend
 2. **Financial Engine**: Implement cost and benefit calculation services
-3. **Optimization Service**: Add optimization algorithms to the backend
-4. **Enhanced API**: Create endpoints for scenarios, interventions, and financial analysis
 5. **Result Enhancement**: Extend analysis results to include financial metrics and intervention impacts
 6. **Frontend Integration**: Connect flood-risk-app UI to the hazard backend APIs